Louise Vermilya

-Louise Vermilya (née Woolf; July 1868 – December 1913) was an American "black widow" whose activities spanned the turn of the 20th century.
+Louise Vermilya (née Woolf; July 1868 – December 1913) was an American "black widow" serial killer whose activities spanned the turn of the 20th century.
 Light was shed on her murders only after she resorted to murdering outside of her immediate family, beginning with the death of policeman Arthur Bissonette.
 Authorities were alerted and suspicion arose over the peculiar and similar fates experienced by her two husbands, several immediate family members and two associates known to her.

 Early life

 Louise Vermilya was born Louesa Woolf in Cook County, Illinois, to parents Wilhemina (née Munaroe) and John Woolf, Prussian immigrants.
 She was the oldest daughter of five girls and third oldest child out of 11 siblings.
 She married 24-year-old Fred Brinkamp on April 2, 1885, at the age of 16 and moved to the village of Barrington within the Cuba township of Lake County in northern Illinois.

 Early murders

 The string of homicides began in 1893, when Vermilya claimed the life of her first husband, Fred Brinkamp, while living on their farm near Barrington, Illinois.
 The coroner ruled Brinkamp's death to be attributed to a heart attack.
 Following his death, she inherited $5,000 from a life insurance policy Brinkamp had which named her as the beneficiary.
 Due to Brinkamp's age at death, no suspicions arose as it was thought to be due to natural causes.

 Brinkamp left behind six children, two of whom met similar fates to their father shortly after his death.
-Cora Brinkamp was the first to die at age eight, with her sister Florence following at three and a half years old.
+Cora Brinkamp was the first to die at age eight, with her sister Florence following at four and a half years old.

 Undertaker E.N.
 Blocks, who owned a mortuary in Barrington, recalled that Louise enjoyed working around bodies.
 Despite not being a salaried employee, Vermilya seemed too eager to work in the mortuary with Blocks "while I never employed her for a couple of years I couldn't keep her out of the office".
 Blocks also stated that "at every death she would seem to hear of it just as soon as I and she would reach the house only a little behind me."